jaycen/Deezix-Hack/README.md

 **Game Statistics**
 - Traditional 6 ability scores are consolidated to 3 (PHY, MEN, SPR) ranging 1 - 3
 - HP is reduced overall.
 PCs have SPR + Level HP.
 Monsters have HP equal to their HD.
-- AC is simplified and serves as damage reduction
+- AC is ranges from 0 - 2 and serves as damage reduction
 - Attack bonus/THAC0 and Saving Throw progression is consolidated to a single Combat Bonus (CB)

 **Mechanics**
-- A d6 dice pool system is used for rolls, where a 6 on any dice is a success
+- A d6 dice pool system is used for rolls, where a 5 or 6 on any die is a success.
 - Attack dice pools are PHY + CB.
 Each success is 1 damage
-- Damage and healing from spells and other effects are reduced (a 5d6 fireball is now 5 damage)
+- Damage and healing from spells and other effects are converted to 1 per die (a 5d6 fireball is now 5 damage)
 - Saving throw dice pools are SPR + CB
 - Encumbrance is slot based
 - Monsters stats are mostly derrived from their HD.
 Multiple attacks are made by re-rolling non-6s.